 Other Treatments for Hodgkin's Lymphoma: Bone Marrow and Peripheral Stem Cell Transplantation

 Hematopoietic Stem Cell Transplantation

 Stem cells produce red blood cells, white blood cells, and platelets.
 In some cases, stem cells in your bone marrow may not be functioning well or need to be destroyed to help treat a disease.
 If this happens, you will need new stem cells.
-During this procedure, healthy stem cells are taken from a ...
+It may take about a month for the donor stem cells in the b ...